nektra/Deviare-InProc/README.txt

 Although the library functionallity remains the same, the code was modified to make it independant from Visual Studio's CRT libraries.

 Deviare In-Proc only depends on NTDLL.DLL, no Kernel32 nor another library is used.

-This allows developers to use the library, for e.g., in custom dll's that will be injected in a process that was launched suspended.
+It also does a dynamic discovery of needed apis in order to eliminate NTDLL static binding when used in an application or dll.
+This allows developers to use the library, for e.g., in custom dll's that will be injected in non-initialized processes that ware launched in a suspended state.

 The ApiHook sample provided with this package was also modified in order to demostrate how to build an executable with minimal imported api's.
 Because